-Recommendation forms are accessible through the applicant’s online portal.
-Once the applicant receives the link to the online application portal, they will have the ability to send recommendation requests to their recommenders.
-Recommendation forms must be from your school counselor or principal, and from current teachers (2020-2021 school year) or last year’s teachers (2019-2020 school year).
+Recommendation forms are accessible through the applicant’s online account.
+Once you have access, you will have the ability to send recommendation requests to your recommenders.
+Recommendation forms must be from your school counselor or principal, and from current teachers.

 Optional requirement: Families may submit a letter of recommendation (not a recommendation form) from a coach, clergy member, teacher or other non-family member adult who is knowledgeable about the applicant’s character and academic ability.

-The recommendation forms can be found on the application home page under “Action Items.”
+The recommendation forms can be found on the account home page.
 Please follow the directions below.

-1. Contact your recommenders to find out their email address.
-Please tell them to use the work or personal email address associated with their SEEDS account (if they have one).
+1. Contact your recommenders to find out which email address they would like the request sent to.
 You will not be able to complete the online recommendation request without entering their email address.

-2. Click “Edit Request” for the recommendation you would like to correct.
+2. Click on the recommendation request you would like to cancel and click ‘cancel request’.